-(a) 1.
+- (a) 1.
 Financial Statements.
-The financial statements of CrossAmerica Partners, LP are included in Part II, Item 8 of this Form 10-K.

-2. Financial Statement Schedules and Other Financial Information.
-Schedule I was included in Part II, Item 8.
-No other financial statement schedules are submitted because either they are inapplicable or because the required information is included in the financial statements or notes thereto.
+The financial statements of CrossAmerica Partners, LP are included in Part II, Item 8 of this Form 10-K. - 2.
+Financial Statement Schedules and Other Financial Information.
+No financial statement schedules are submitted because either they are inapplicable or because the required information is included in the financial statements or notes thereto. - 3.
+Exhibits.

-3. Exhibits.
 Filed as part of this Form 10-K are the following exhibits: